How To Configure fail2ban?

-Fail2ban determines the IP addresses in the server's log files that are noticeable due to unusual behavior, such as repeatedly trying to log in with an incorrect password.
+Fail2ban determines the IP addresses in the server’s log files that are noticeable due to unusual behaviour, such as repeatedly trying to log in with an incorrect password.

 When a certain number of unsuccessful attempts happened, fail2ban will automatically ensure that the IP address is banned or blocked for a predetermined time.